spautz/typescript-techniques-presentation/README.md

 ## Examples

-Each directory under `src/` presents a particular typescript scenario and a few different approaches to typing it -- generally one bad practice and 1-2 better options.
+Each directory under `src/` presents a particular typescript scenario and a few different approaches to typing it.
+Each shows one bad approach and 1-2 better options.

 ### [Type Ownership](./src/1-type-ownership/)